-↤ Goal Name Public Improvements - Infrastructure / Facilities Goal Description The FY2017 Annual Action Plan's goal of public improvements includes street and drainage improvement projects in CDBG eligible areas of the City.
-Note: Goal in table 8 above shows 0 persons estimated to be assisted because projected goal of 2,685 persons was entered on 2016 Annual Action Plan and should not be duplicated.
+1 Goal Name Public Improvements - Infrastructure / Facilities Goal Description The FY2018 Annual Action Plan's goal of public improvements includes street and drainage improvement projects in CDBG eligible areas of the City.
 All street and drainage projects reflected in this plan are multi-year projects.
 Accomplishments will be reported in the year that entire project is complete.
-2 Goal Name Affordable Housing - Rehabilitation / Development Goal Description The FY2017 Annual Action Plan's goal of affordable housing will be met by HOME funding of the CHDO program for development of new affordable housing for low income homebuyers. က Goal Name Public Services Goal Description The 2017 Annual Action Plan's goal of funding public services for the well-being and benefit of its low income residents includes providing summer/after school programs for at-risk youth, delivery of meals to home-bound senior citizens, and outdoor exercise equipment for use by clients requiring substance abuse treatment.
+Note: CDBG funding amount for this activity includes \$2,527.90 of program income.
+2 Goal Name Affordable Housing - Rehabilitation / Development Goal Description The FY2018 Annual Action Plan's goal of affordable housing will be met by HOME funding of the CHDO program for development of new affordable housing for low income homebuyers.
+3 Goal Name Public Services Goal Description The 2018 Annual Action Plan's goal of funding public services for the well-being and benefit of its low income residents includes providing summer/after school programs for at-risk youth, delivery of meals to home-bound senior citizens, prescription and over the counter (OTC) drug assistance and medical testing supplies from a medical clinic for homeless persons, and assistance bags for homeless persons through the annual Continuum of Care Point in Time Count.
 4 Goal Name Administration Goal Description Administer, plan, and monitor CDBG and HOME grant programs to ensure anticipated outcome and performance measures and compliance with all regulations.